crownsedge/wildonaldson.me/portfolio/playful-stream/index.md

 * Have the title updater wait the length of the current buffer to update title on-screen
 * Re-enable MPD password once Ashuffle is updated to support authentication
 * Debug UI display when network connection lost
+* Have automation -> next track on DJ disconnect
 * Probably other things I have forgotten